 49:09 Permissions Management Best Practices

 In this webinar we will show you how you can manage SharePoint permissions using our tool SPDocKit.
 SPDocKit is a SharePoint administration tool created by Acceleratio.
 We have been present in the market since 2009 and during those 7 years have gathered more than 2000 customers all over the globe.
-Explore our other tools: CloudKit 365 for Office 365, SysKit for server performance and latest product SQLDocKit.
+Explore our other tools: SysKit for server performance and SQLDocKit for administering SQL Servers.

 SPDocKit – Features Overview